 - a) Test 1: If IKEv1 is selected, the evaluator shall configure the TOE as indicated in the guidance documentation and attempt to establish a connection using an IKEv1 Phase 1 connection in aggressive mode.
 This attempt should fail.
 The evaluator should then show that main mode exchanges are supported. - b) Test 2: If NAT traversal is selected within the IKEv2 selection, the evaluator shall configure the TOE so that it will perform NAT traversal processing as described in the TSS and RFC 5996, section 2.23.
-The evaluator shall initiate an IPsec connection and determine that the NAT is successfully traversed. - Test 1: The evaluator configured the TOE for IKEv1.
-The evaluator attempted to connect in aggressive mode but the TOE rejected the connection.
-The TOE accepted the main mode connection. - Test 2: The evaluator configured the connection between the TOE and test peer so that NAT was required both devices were on separate class C networks with a NAT router bridging the two networks.
+The evaluator shall initiate an IPsec connection and determine that the NAT is successfully traversed.

+Test 1: The TOE does not claim IKEv1.

+Test 2: The evaluator configured the connection between the TOE and test peer so that NAT was required - both devices were on separate class C networks with a NAT router bridging the two networks.
 The evaluator then attempted to connect the IPsec VPN between the test peer and the TOE expecting the connection to be successful regardless of the NAT routing.
 The evaluator initiated an IPsec connection and observed that the TOE correctly negotiated the NAT connection to establish a protected IPsec connection.
+This was repeated for both the EUD and RADIUS/syslog VPNs.